BURNT TIMBER, WIRE

 Me Too, 2024

-Shukaletuda is remembered throughout history as a coward that envies the procreative powers women possess.
-Inanna epitomises female sexuality as joyful, autonomous, and liberated from fear.
+Inanna epitomises female sexuality as joyful, autonomous, and free from fear.
 Her story celebrates a woman’s control over her body and desires, symbolising a world where sexuality and safety coexist.
+In contrast, Shukaletuda is remembered as a coward who envied the procreative power of women.

-This perspective aligns with early egalitarian societies, when women had significant autonomy over their bodies and reproductive choices, reflecting a communal respect for individual freedom.
-Unlike later patriarchal systems, these societies emphasised cooperation and balance rather than control, with women playing central roles in social and economic life.
-This freedom fostered mutual respect between genders, illustrating how early societies upheld values of equality and personal autonomy.
+This perspective aligns with early egalitarian societies, where women enjoyed significant autonomy over their bodies and reproductive choices, reflecting a communal respect for individual freedom.
+These societies emphasised cooperation and balance over dominance, with women playing central roles in both social and economic life.
+This freedom fostered mutual respect between genders and illustrates how early cultures upheld values of equality and personal agency.